dhruvb26/cse472-project1/README.md

 To understand the main topics and themes discussed in the collected posts, I performed content analysis using the Unsloth `unsloth/llama-3-8b-bnb-4bit` language model.
 This analysis involved keyword extraction from approximately 600 posts and visualization of the prominent themes.

+Here is the link to the [Colab Notebook](https://colab.research.google.com/drive/17itXDoBFpcPKa6Vj0fjCgjrN3qvUtLoO?usp=sharing).

 ### Prompt Engineering

 I crafted a specialized prompt to extract meaningful keywords while maintaining consistency and quality: